accordproject/ergo/README.md

 This is the source code for the Ergo compiler.
 Ergo is the [Accord Project](https://accordproject.org/) language for Smart Legal Contracts.

 The Ergo compiler is distributed as an [npm package](https://www.npmjs.com/package/@accordproject/ergo-cli).
-If you want to try Ergo, consult the [Getting started](./#getting-started) section.
+If you want to try Ergo, consult the [getting started](#getting-started) section.

 The Ergo compiler is written in [Coq](https://coq.inria.fr) with a parser and some support code written in [OCaml](https://ocaml.org).
 It makes extensive use of the [Q*cert compiler](https://querycert.github.io) for code generation.

 Both the Ergo language and its compiler are in early development phase.
-If you would like to contribute, consult the [For Developers](./#for-developers) section.
+If you would like to contribute, consult the [for developers](#for-developers) section.

 ## Documentation